t-d-k/LibreCrypt/docs/getting_started.md

   </TR>
 </TABLE>

-To quickly dismount all mounted volumes, use the "Dismount all" menu-item.
+To quickly close all open containers, use the "Close all" menu-item.

 * * *
 <A NAME="level_3_heading_6">
-### Changing a volume's keyphrase
+### Changing a containers's keyphrase
 </A>

-To change a volume's keyphrase (or a keyfile's keyphrase), select the "Tools | Change volume/keyfile keyphrase/details..." menu-item to display the "change keyphrase wizard", which will guide you through the process in a series of simple steps.
+To change a containers's keyphrase (or a keyfile's keyphrase), select the "Tools | Change containers/keyfile keyphrase/details..." menu-item to display the "change keyphrase wizard", which will guide you through the process in a series of simple steps.

-Note that volumes must be _locked_ first before they can be modified in this way.
+Note that containers must be _locked_ first before they can be modified in this way.

 <SPAN class="tip">
-You may also change certain Container/keyfile details via this wizard; for example, the default drive letter which the volume will normally be mounted as.
-Advanced users may also change more technical details, such as the length of salt used in encrypting the volume's CDB/keyfile
+You may also change certain Container/keyfile details via this wizard; for example, the default drive letter which the containers will normally be opened as.
+Advanced users may also change more technical details, such as the length of salt used in encrypting the containers's CDB/keyfile
 </SPAN>

 <SPAN CLASS="tech_note">
-In common with most disk encryption systems, LibreCrypt uses an "encrypted master key" system to secure volumes.
-Every container has its own "master encryption key" which is generated when the volume is created.
-This master key is used to carry out the actual encryption/decryption process used to secure data stored within the volume.
-A volume's master encryption key is, in turn, encrypted with the (PBKDF2 processed) user's keyphrase.
-So LibreCrypt doesn't need to decrypt and re-encrypt the entire volume to change the user's keyphrase - only the encrypted master encryption key.
-This makes changing a volume/keyfile's keyphrase quicker and safer than a complete volume re-encryption.
+In common with most disk encryption systems, LibreCrypt uses an "encrypted master key" system to secure containers.
+Every container has its own "master encryption key" which is generated when the containers is created.
+This master key is used to carry out the actual encryption/decryption process used to secure data stored within the containers.
+A containers's master encryption key is, in turn, encrypted with the (PBKDF2 processed) user's keyphrase.
+So LibreCrypt doesn't need to decrypt and re-encrypt the entire containers to change the user's keyphrase - only the encrypted master encryption key.
+This makes changing a containers/keyfile's keyphrase quicker and safer than a complete containers re-encryption.
 </SPAN>